hassanejaz/nestjs-realworld-example-app/README.md

 ## Terraform

-The terraform folder is for the 5 problem with makefile inside.
+The terraform folder is for the 5 problem with makefile and readme inside.
 Although its still not finished product but only managed that much with the time i could spend on the problem.